lithdew/flatend/README.md

 Now, let's write our first microservice.
 For the following steps I will be using TypeScript, though use whatever flavor of JavaScript you prefer.

-Let's make a NodeJS service named `hello_world` that will respond to any service requests with "Hello world!".
+Let's write a function that describes how we want to handle incoming requests for the service `hello_world`.

 ```typescript
 import {Context} from "flatend";